 Arabic and other right to left languages, also have potential hidden costs.
 You will need to display all functionality as a mirror image of the English version.
 Right to left languages such as Arabic, Farsi or Hindi, corrupt in standard design programmes such as Illustrator or InDesign.
 If you are including diagrams or other artwork within your e-learning environment which includes translated text, the artwork will need to be specially prepared using the Middle Eastern version of the programme.
 We can price for this if you don’t have the capability in-house.

 It is important to check the capability of the programme you are using to create your e-learning project.
 We usually supply translations in Word or XML, but also work with many other formats.
 We need to be aware of any special requirements, for example if you are using the text for captioning, subtitling, or as a script for dubbing.
 The intended use of the text may also affect the translation, for example, timings and sentence length may be crucial for subtitling.

 Choice of translators:

-We can work with most editable file formats including Word, Excel, and XML, as well as translating computer strings, and static HTML.
+We can work with most editable file formats including Word, Excel, and XML.
+We can also translate computer strings, and static HTML.

-Translations can be long or short, best consistency on large projects is achieved by a single translator and independent reviewer per language.
-Depending on the nature of the project, it may be possible to divide the work between several translators, this speeds the work up, but inevitably impacts with inconsistent style and tone.
-We use translation memory and shared glossaries to minimise the impact of this, but there is really no substitute for the consistency of a single translator.
-If you think of translation as authorship, dividing work between translators is a bit like asking different authors to write individual chapters for a book, there will be some consistency, as they are all writing about the same theme, and will have a consistent brief, but there will be inevitable differences of style and tone.
+Our team achieves the best consistency on large projects by working with a single translator and independent reviewer per language.
+Depending on the nature of the project, it may be possible to divide the work between several translators.
+This speeds the work up, but inevitably impacts with inconsistent style and tone.
+We use translation memory and shared glossaries to minimise the impact of this.
+There really is no substitute for the consistency of a single translator however.
+If you think of translation as authorship, dividing work between translators is a bit like asking different authors to write individual chapters for a book.
+There will be some consistency, as they are all writing about the same theme.
+They will also have a consistent brief, but there will be inevitable differences of style and tone.

-Find out more about our elearning translation services.
+To find out more about our e-learning translation services, contact Better Languages.